haskell-servant/haskell-servant.github.io/tutorial/docs.md

       :<|> "marketing" :> ReqBody '[JSON] ClientInfo :> Post '[JSON] Email
 ```

-While *servant* can see e.g that there are 3 endpoints and that the response bodies will be in JSON, it doesn't know what influence the captures, parameters, request bodies and other combinators have on the webservice.
+While *servant* can see e.g. that there are 3 endpoints and that the response bodies will be in JSON, it doesn't know what influence the captures, parameters, request bodies and other combinators have on the webservice.
 This is where some manual work is required.

 For every capture, request body, response body, query param, we have to give some explanations about how it influences the response, what values are possible and the likes.
 Here's how it looks like for the parameters we have above.